aimeos/aimeos-flow/README.md

 ## Installation

+This document is for the latest Aimeos Flow **2016.10 release and later**.

+- Beta release: 2017.01
+- LTS release: 2016.10

 The Aimeos Flow/Neos web shop package is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org).